 John Johnson’s career on the cricket field is very difficult to evaluate, as his contemporary in Nottingham was Isaac Johnson, whose career runs parallel to John.
 There may well be a third 'Johnson' appearing for Notts in the same era so all records should be regarded as provisional.

 Christened in Nottingham on August 5, 1809, John Johnson played his first match on The Forest in 1822, as long-stop for his school.
 It would appear that he played twice in major matches for Nottingham, both in 1848 v Sheffield.
-A solicitor with a large practice in Nottingham, he was Hon Secretary to a number of local cricket clubs and in 1859 became Hon Secretary to the County Club, a post he held for some twenty years.
+A solicitor with a large practice in Nottingham, he was Hon Secretary to a number of local cricket clubs and became Hon Secretary to the County Club, a post he held for some twenty years.

 His support for Nottinghamshire cricket was second to none.
 It was probably his hand that got the first pavilion built on the Trent Bridge ground and he seems to have been the instigator of the annual Notts Colts trial, where 22 hopeful youngsters played a two-day game against Notts 1st XI.

 Success by a colt in this match almost ensured at least a trial with the County side.
 He attended at his own expense all matches, both home and away.

 He died in Bassingfield, Holme Pierrepont in August 1877 and in his will left £500 as well as his cricket library to Richard Daft.

 Nottinghamshire First Class Number 71